laiqujan/bayesian-analysis/README.md

 <pre><code>y~ binomial ( n , p ), with n=1 y~ binomial ( 1 , p ) </code></pre>

 **Logistic Regression:** When data is organized into singular-trial cases, i.e., the outcome is 0 or 1.
 We will use the logit link function,i.e., logit(p).
-Precisely, our model, according to our aim stated above:
+Precisely, our model, according to our aim stated above, looks like this:
 <pre><code>
   Resolution ~ dbinom( 1 , p ) , y~ binomial ( 1 , p )
   logit(p) <- a[CW] + b[BC]+ VR*SVR + Count*SBC*